python-control/python-control/doc/develop.rst

 * All functions should have a short (< 64 character) summary line that starts with a capital letter and ends with a period.

 * All parameter descriptions should start with a capital letter and end with a period.
-An exception is parameters that have a list of possible values, in which case a phrase sending in `:` followed by a list (without punctuation) is OK.
+An exception is parameters that have a list of possible values, in which case a phrase sending in a colon (:) followed by a list (without punctuation) is OK.

 * All parameters and keywords must be documented.
 The `docstrings_test.py` unit test tries to flag as many of these as